When Wannier centers jump: Critical points between atomic insulating phases: Outlook

 Moreover, in this paper we have only considered a particular type of transition: namely, those arising from Dirac fermions acquiring a mass.
 More general transitions, such quadratic band touchings, will generically be described by some Lifshitz-type theory with gauge fields.
 Looking forward, it would be fruitful to explore aspects of fractionalization and criticality in different settings such as in different dimensions and with more general internal symmetries.
 While such critical points could be analyzed within a parton mean-field theory as we have done, we expect many classes of critical points between atomic insulators to be beyond parton constructions and perhaps only describable intrinsically, such as in terms of anomalies and without reference to an explicit Lagrangian or Hamiltonian.

-Lastly, as the models explored in this paper are relatively simple, there is hope that the unusual critical behavior, at least in the non-fined tune case of the breathing kagome lattice, can be probed in both numerical simulations and laboratory experiments.
+Lastly, whether a specific microscopic Hamiltonian realizes the QED$_3$ critical point or is preempted by a weakly first-order transition or intermediate phase is a dynamical question.
+Our analysis has identified universal properties and the conditions under which QED$_3$ criticality is allowed, and as the models explored in this paper are relatively simple, there is hope that the unusual critical behavior, at least in the non-finetuned case of the breathing kagome lattice, can be probed in the future through both numerical simulations and laboratory experiments.